blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/Notes/NI_Comparison_intro.md

 to estimating without the SRI term.
 The estimates and confidence intervals for both models are shown below.
 Results from the full model are in blue and the no-SRI model in orange.
+NB: the x-axis here is different from the charts in the main post in order to emphasize the differences between the models.